-Sore joints can make everyday tasks like getting dressed, cooking dinner, or walking the dog incredibly difficult.
-The key to finding relief might be simpler than you expect.
+Experiencing shoulder joint and back pain can make everyday tasks difficult for seniors, like getting dressed, cooking dinner, or walking the dog.
+However, the key to finding relief might be simpler than you expect.

-Try some of the exercises below - all recommended by physical therapists and experts from the American Academy of Orthopaedic Surgeons, to improve your range of motion and reduce joint pain.
+Try some of the shoulder and back exercises below, all recommended by physical therapists and experts from the American Academy of Orthopaedic Surgeons, to improve your range of motion and reduce joint pain.

-And remember, before beginning any type of exercise, check with your doctor to make sure it’s appropriate for you.
+It’s important to remember that before beginning any type of exercise, check with your doctor to make sure it’s appropriate for you.

 Shoulder Blade Stretch

-Sit on a stool or the edge of a bed, sitting up straight with good posture.
+Sit on a stool or the edge of a bed, sitting straight with good posture.
 Pull your shoulder blades together and squeeze.
 Hold for several seconds, then relax.